Tyndale University: Undergraduate

-The university offers the following degrees: Bachelor of Arts, Bachelor of Religious Education, and Bachelor of Education.
+The university offers the following degrees: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Religious Education, and Bachelor of Education.

 Majors in business administration, English, history, philosophy, psychology, and religious studies receive a foundation of general knowledge before moving on to their areas of specialization.
 Tyndale offers a Bachelor of Arts degree in human services conjointly with Seneca College, which allows a student to earn a BA degree from Tyndale plus a diploma in either early childhood education or social service work from Seneca.
 Graduates of the sixteen-month Bachelor of Education (BEd) program are eligible for a Certificate of Qualification from the Ontario College of Teachers.
 The Bachelor of Religious Education (BRE) is a three-year professional degree for students preparing for various forms of Christian ministry.
 Tyndale also offer a one-year Certificate in Christian Studies.

 In 2008 Tyndale received the top score in the Canadian University Survey Consortium survey of students who agreed or strongly agreed that they are satisfied with the quality of teaching they have received; the results were subsequently published in the Maclean's 2009 University issue.
 Tyndale also ranked first overall in the number of students who strongly agreed that they are satisfied with their "decision to attend this university".

 Seminary

 The seminary is the largest theological school in Canada accredited by the Association of Theological Schools in the United States and Canada.
-It is approved to grant the following graduate degrees: Doctor of Ministry (D.Min.), Master of Theology (Th.M.), Master of Divinity (M.Div.), and Master of Theological Studies (MTS).
+It is approved to grant the following graduate degrees: Doctor of Ministry (D.Min.), Master of Theology (Th.M.), Master of Divinity (M.Div.), Master of Arts (MA), and Master of Theological Studies (MTS).
 In addition, Tyndale Seminary also offers graduate diploma programs in six areas of concentration: Biblical studies, Theological studies, Leadership, Global missions & intercultural studies, Spiritual formation, Christian education & discipleship, Pastoral ministry, and Youth and family ministry.
 The seminary offers courses in the traditional day and evening format, as well as online and modular courses.

 Tyndale Seminary offers all of the courses required by the American Association of Marriage and Family Therapy for certification as a Registered Marriage and Family Therapist.
 Graduates of this program can move toward credentialing in the Province of Ontario to offer psychotherapy in agencies (secular or Christian) or in private practice.

 In 2006, an agreement was reached with the Association of Canadian Chinese Theological Education (ACCTE) to establish the Canadian Chinese School of Theology (CCST) at Tyndale Seminary for the training of Mandarin-speaking students and pastors.
 This led to a long-term agreement, which was signed in 2012.